This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 See if they make you excited to use Procreate and get you amped up to make art of your own.

 My #1 go-to for Procreate classes and tutorials is Skillshare.
-Grab a free trial of Skillshare and watch as many Procreate classes as you need to in order to figure out if it’s the platform for you.
+Grab a discount to Skillshare and watch as many Procreate classes as you need to in order to figure out if it’s the platform for you.

 If you do decide to purchase an iPad and learn Procreate, you can use the remainder of your Skillshare free trial to jumpstart your Procreate skills.